h0ngcha0/little-book-of-alephium/chapters/06-smart-contracts-in-ralph.md

 }
 ```

 The `AwesomeNFTCollection` contract implements the standard NFT collection interface.
 It stores collection metadata through a URI and tracks the total supply of NFTs in the collection.
-The contract uses a template contract id for `AwesomeNFT` to mint individual NFTs as sub-contracts, with each NFT having its index as sub-contract path.
-The sub-contract system maintains the relationship between the collection and its NFTs, allowing `AwesomeNFTCollection` contract to properly validate and retrieve NFTs within the collection using the `validateNFT` and `nftByIndex` functions.
+The contract uses a template contract id for `AwesomeNFT` to mint individual NFTs as sub contracts, with each NFT having its index as sub contract path.
+The sub contract system maintains the relationship between the collection and its NFTs, allowing `AwesomeNFTCollection` contract to properly validate and retrieve NFTs within the collection using the `validateNFT` and `nftByIndex` functions.

 The `AwesomeNFT` contract implements the standard NFT interface.
 It stores NFT metadata through a URI and returns the collection id and the index of the NFT in the collection.